 Surgeon-Led Care

-In order for your hair transplant to be carried out using implanter pens, you will require both a nurse/technician and a hair transplant surgeon to operate on your scalp throughout your operation.
-Using implanter pens requires a high degree of skill and experience and our Surgeons at The Treatment Rooms London will only provide this technique.
-This means you can be assured that you have someone who is a qualified Surgeon performing your hair transplant at all times- giving you the best possible chance of a result you are happy with.
+For your hair transplant to be carried out using implanter pens, you will require both a nurse/technician and a hair transplant surgeon to operate on your scalp throughout your operation.
+Using implanter pens requires a high degree of skill and experience, and our Surgeons at The Treatment Rooms London will only provide this technique.
+This means you can be assured that you have a qualified Surgeon performing your hair transplant at all times, giving you the best possible chance of a result you are happy with.

 Depth, Angulation and Density of Hair Transplantation

 A Surgeon will be able to control the depth, angulation and density of the implantation meticulously using an implanter pen.
-This also leads to natural results blending new transplanted grafts into existing hair in the hairline, crown, beard or eyebrows.
+This also yields natural-looking results, blending new transplanted grafts seamlessly into existing hair in the hairline, crown, beard, or eyebrows.

 Increased Survival Rate of the Graft during Hair Transplantation

-As the graft spends less time outside the body and are handled less there is an increased rate of its survival (4).
+As the graft spends less time outside the body and is handled less, there is an increased rate of its survival (4).
 This means the transplanted follicle is given every chance to survive the operation.

 Better Healing Times after Hair Transplantation

-With less trauma to the transplanted grafts there we find there is less incidence of shock loss and shedding of transplanted hair compared to grafts re-implanted using forceps.
+With less trauma to the transplanted grafts, we find a lower incidence of shock loss and shedding of transplanted hair compared to grafts re-implanted using forceps.

 Implantation Between Hairs